trampgeek/moodle-qtype_coderunner/Readme.md

     int sqr(int n) {
         // *** Replace this line with your code

-If you're customising templates, or developing your own question type (see later), the combinator template doesn't normally offer sufficient additional benefit to warrant the complexity increase unless you have a large number of testcases or are using a slow-to-launch language like Matlab.
-It is recommended that you always start with a per-test template, and move to a combinator template only if you have an obvious performance issue.
+If you're a newcomer to customising templates or developing your own question type (see later), it is recommended that you start with a per-test template, and move to a combinator template only when you're familiar with how things work and need the performance gain offered by a combinator template.

+## Template debugging

+When customising question templates or developing new question types, it is usually helpful to check the *Template debugging* checkbox and to uncheck the *Validate on save* checkbox.
+Save your question, then preview it.
+Whenever you click the *Check* (or *Precheck* button, if it's enabled) you'll be shown the actual code that is sent to the sandbox.
+You can then copy that into your favourite IDE and test it separately.

+If the question results in multiple submissions to the sandbox, as happens by default when there is standard input defined for the tests or when any test gives a runtime error, the submitted code for all runs will be shown.

 ## Using the template as a script for more advanced questions